-With his long-time creative partner Maria Grazia Chiuri , Pierpaolo Piccioli has overseen Valentino’s creative direction for eight years, during which time they modernised its couture DNA to fit the contemporary consumer and boosted annual revenue to $1 billion in 2015.
-As of July 2016, when Chiuri decamped to Dior, Piccioli is Valentino’s sole creative director.
+With his long-time creative partner Maria Grazia Chiuri , Pierpaolo Piccioli oversaw Valentino’s creative direction for eight years, during which time they modernised its couture DNA to fit the contemporary consumer and boosted annual revenue to $1 billion in 2015.
+As of July 2016, Chiuri decamped to Dior and Piccioli became Valentino’s sole creative director.

 An alumnus of Rome’s Istituto Europeo di Design , Piccioli first met Chiuri through a mutual friend in the early 1980s.
 In 1989, he began working alongside her in Fendi’s accessories department, marking the beginning of a two-decade creative partnership.